 – 6.
 Rich people admire other rich and successful people.
 Poor people resent rich and successful people.

-I have personally nothing against rich people, as long as their path to riches was honest let’s be happy for them!
+I have nothing against rich people personally, as long as their path to riches was honest let’s be happy for them!
 Why resent them?

 – 10.
 Rich people are excellent receivers.
 Poor people are poor receivers.

 This one stood out as I had never seen it before.
-Basically what the author mean is that poor people often feel unworthy of receiving due to their money blueprint.
+The author means that poor people often feel unworthy of receiving due to their money blueprint.
 If you are not a good receiver you can not be a good giver.
 Rich people work hard and believe it’s perfectly appropriate to be well rewarded for their efforts and the value they provide for others.
 I can only agree.

 – 13.
 Rich people focus on their net worth.
 Poor people focus on their working income.